tejon-melero/simple-ethereum-escrow-sample/README.md

 ## run the dapp frontend:
- // Serves the front-end on http://localhost:3000
+ // Serves the front-end on http://localhost:3000 <br>
-'npm run start'
+`npm run start`

 useful sources and links for this example.: